Bouvet-deler/meta-framework-workshop/draft.md

   - Clicking on a blog post should navigate to a new page where the user can edit the blog post
     - The admin user should be able to edit, publish and delete the blog post
     - The edit page can be created at /app/admin/edit/[id]/page.tsx
+    - Use prisma.post.update|delete|create method to alter the data in database
+    - Use the revalidatePath in server actions to update the UI after the database transaction have completed.
+    - The type for the blogPost can be inferred from Prisma, e.g. `type Post = Prisma.PostGetPayload<object>;`

 ---